NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

 # **Testing**

-I tested the site in a number of ways, always attempting to incorporate a defensvie programming mindset.
-A good quote that summarise's this point, comes from this [blog](https://medium.com/swlh/2-defensive-coding-techniques-you-should-use-today-4225cacc1c29), which states:
+I tested the site in a number of ways, always attempting to incorporate a defensive programming mindset.
+A good quote that summarises this point, comes from this [blog](https://medium.com/swlh/2-defensive-coding-techniques-you-should-use-today-4225cacc1c29), which states:

 > Defensive coding allows our software to behave in a correct manner, despite incorrect input